 Some sitcom Christmas specials, especially from the eighties onwards, tended to offer something more expansive than their usual fare.
 Silly, but it’s fun revels in the fact that nothing much happens except that the Goods and the Leadbetters have a jolly enjoyable Christmas day.
-This embrace of simple pleasures might be one of the reasons why the episode always seems to strike a pleasing chord whenever it makes another Christmas appearance.
+The way it’s content to embrace the joy of simple pleasures may be one of the reasons why this episode always seems to strike a pleasing chord whenever it makes a Christmas appearance.

 It’s Christmas, so we can forgive the employees of Grace Brothers for indulging in a spot of dress up.
 Mind you, as the series progressed they tended to do it virtually every week ….

 Christmas Crackers is a game of four halves.
 It begins with a brain-storming meeting called by Mr Rumbold – although in his absence Captain Peacock moves into his seat with alacrity.
 He also quickly acquires Mr Rumbold’s cup of tea (the only one in a real cup – the others have to make do with plastic ones).
 It’s a reminder of the rigid herichary which exists at Grace Brothers.

 Elsewhere the chat is, as you’d expect, very dependent on double entendres.
 Mrs Slocombe frets about her pussy whilst Mr Grainger – late once again – tells the others that Mrs Grainger failed to rouse him this morning.
 Mr Lucas supplies the obvious punchline.